dwtechnologies/concierge/README.md

 - Change to face detection model instead of person
 - Set a retention on pictures and log instead of posting to teams
-- Possibility to tag the resources (to be able to track billing) ...
+- Possibility to tag the resources (to be able to track billing)
+- The project stream gets messed up (probably due to the sleep in the find_person.py), try a smarter python lib that can compare pictures locally and if it is similar to last uploaded then skip it.
+...

 Inspired by